mreq/mreq.eu/source/articles/2014-10-10-running-custom-command.html.md

 tags: sublime text
 ---

 Ever needed to run a command on currently editting file/folder?
-I've made a simple plugin to do just that./////
+I've made a simple plugin to do just that.

 Save the following as `run_cmd.py` in your `Packages/User` folder.